-Title: Determining and completing service to maintain plant or machinery in the workplace Learning outcomes The learner will be able to: earner can: 7 Continued 7.8 Describe the needs of other occupations and how to effectively communicate within a team when determining and completing service to maintain plant or machinery.
+Title: Determining and completing service to maintain plant or machinery in the workplace Learning outcome The learner will be a earner can: 7 Continued 7.8 Describe the needs of other occupations and how to effectively communicate within a team when determining and completing service to maintain plant or machinery.
 7.9 Describe how to maintain the tools and equipment used when determining and completing service to maintain plant or machinery.

 Title: Determining and Completing Service to Maintain Plant or Machinery in the Workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 63 nd advising on the viability of repair or replacement for t or machinery to service in the workplace Unit Number: J/617/3726 Learning outcome earner can: Interpret the given information relating to the work and resources when determining and advising on the viability of repair or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, procedures, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals, price lists and manufacturers' information. replacement plant or mach service.
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 63

+Title: rising on the viability of repair or replacement for achinery to service in the workplace Unit Number: J/617/3726 Learning outcomes The learner will be able to: ssment criteria earner can: 1 Interpret the given information relating to the work and resources when determining and advising on the viability of repair or 1.1 Interpret and extract relevant information from drawings, specifications, schedules, procedures, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals, price lists and manufacturers' information. replacement in plant or mach service.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
 1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, procedures, method statements, risk assessments, workshop manuals, technical service bulletins, parts manuals, price lists, manufacturers' information and current regulations associated with construction plant or machinery maintenance.
-2 Know how to comply with relevant legislation and official guidance when determining and advising on the viability of repair or replacement for returning plant or machinery to service.
-2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
-2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract determining a on the viabilit replacement plant or mach service. tices when and advising by of repair or for returning 3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when determining and advising on the viability of repair or replacement for returning plant or machinery to service.
+2 Know how to comply with relevant legislation and official guidance when determining and advising on the viability of repair or replacement for returning plant or machinery to 2.1 Describe their responsibilities regarding potential accidents and health hazards, whilst working: - in the workplace, below ground level, at height, in confined spaces, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting. service. service.
+Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
+Explain what the accident reporting procedures are and who is responsible for making reports.
+3 Maintain safe and healthy working practices when determining and advising on the viability of repair or replacement for returning plant or machinery to service.
+3.1 Use health and safety control equipment and access equipment (if applicable) safely to carry out the activity in accordance with current legislation and organisational requirements when determining and advising on the viability of repair or replacement for returning plant or machinery to service.